SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 •	Scroll down to the GitHub Pages section and click Master Branch.
 With this, the website is deployed.

 •	Go to the GitHub pages section to get the website link.

+# Deployment

+Gitpod:
+    Create env.py file

+    Add env.py file to gitignore

+    Add details to env.py file:

+      import os

+    import os
+    os.environ["DEVELOPMENT"] = "True"
+    os.environ["SECRET_KEY"] = "<Your Secret key>"
+    os.environ["STRIPE_PUBLIC_KEY"] = "<Your Stripe Public key>"
+    os.environ["STRIPE_SECRET_KEY"] = "<Your Stripe Secret key>"
+    os.environ["STRIPE_WH_SECRET"] = "<Your Stripe WH_Secret key>"

+    In terminal create a requirements.txt file by typing pip3 freeze --local > requirements.txt

+    In terminal create a Procfile by typing python app.py > Procfile

+    In terminal add files, commit and push changes to Github

+Deploy a project to Heroku:

+    Create a Heroku account and Log in on it
+    From dashboard click new > create new app and add the desired name.
+    When connected, click on settings > Config Vars and add key and value pairs.
+Variables shoud be the same as in the env.py file
+    From Deploy open Automatic deployment and Connect to GitHub section, then click on github username and repository name Heroku will receive all info from your Github repository.
+Wait for the succesfully completed message.
+    Click Open App from top right corner to view the app in a new window.

+## Cloning

+• Type ‘cd’ in the terminal followed by the desired directory name where it will get cloned.

+• Click on ‘Code’ (the green drop-down button on the top of the page).

+• Copy the last link and type and type ‘git clone’ followed by the copied name.

+## Content
+• Social Media Icons are from Font Awesome.

+• Bootstrap Navbar Documentation helped me to create the navigation menu.

 ### Forking